SummerSlam (2012): Storylines

 In another match, CM Punk defended the WWE Championship against John Cena and Big Show in a triple threat match.
 In recent weeks, Punk claimed that even though he was WWE Champion, he often felt as if he was pushed to the background in favor of stars like Cena and The Rock.
 At Raw 1000, The Rock declared he would be getting a WWE Championship shot at the 2013 Royal Rumble PPV.
 That same night, Cena cashed in his Money in the Bank contract to challenge Punk for the title.
 After Big Show's interference led to a disqualification, The Rock rushed the ring to help fend off Big Show.
 Punk would then attack Rock, hitting him with a GTS and turning heel for the first time since 2011.
 The following week, Cena and Big Show would fight in a number one contender's match for a shot at the WWE Championship at SummerSlam.
 After Punk's interference led to a no contest, new Raw General Manager AJ Lee announced that Punk would defend the title against both Cena and Big Show in a triple threat match at SummerSlam.

-Daniel Bryan had proposed marriage to AJ on July 16 edition of Raw, which she accepted and agreed to have the wedding as part of Raw 1000.
+Daniel Bryan had proposed marriage to AJ on July 16 episode of Raw, which she accepted and agreed to have the wedding as part of Raw 1000.
 However, during the ceremony, AJ rejected Bryan, and it was announced that she was named as the new GM of Raw by Vince McMahon, which led Bryan to get angry and destroy the wedding decorations in the ring.
 He was later confronted and insulted by CM Punk, The Rock, and even guest star Charlie Sheen.
 After a loss to Sheamus in a street fight on July 30 episode of Raw, Bryan underwent a psychological exam (under orders from AJ as retaliation for finding out that Bryan planned on having her committed to a mental institution after they were legally married) and was attacked by Kane (who claimed he was Bryan's "anger management therapist").
 On the August 6 episode of Raw, AJ booked Bryan to wrestle Kane at SummerSlam.